 Individuals should be advised to seek emergency medical attention if they have any symptoms suggestive of intussusception/bowel obstruction (e.g. acute onset of vomiting, severe abdominal pain with bloating).
+Routine haemoglobin testing in children with PJS is not recommended, however may be useful in the symptomatic setting.r

 The mechanism of carcinogenesis in PJS remains unknown.
 Hamartomas are currently not considered precancerous lesions.
 One study detected no luminal cancers in a small cohort of patients having regular surveillance and polypectomies, raising the possibility that surveillance may reduce colorectal cancer risk.r Further studies are required to evaluate the effect of GI surveillance on the development of GI cancers in PJS.